prasobhkollattu/SpringCloudEasyStarter/README.md

     http://localhost:9411/zipkin
   - **BookService**
      This is a boot micro service to deliver books and this service internally call StoreService if some books are not available.
-     You can start any number of instance of this service.It will automatically get a random port.And this service will be invoked using Gateway url.
+     **You can start any number of instance of this service**.It will automatically get a random port.And this service will be invoked using Gateway url.
 Internally it will also do load balancing and decide which instnace of StoreService need to be called.
      http://localhost:8080/book-service/books
      **Note:** Port 8080 is of Gateway

    - **StoreService**
-     This is a boot micro service to deliver books and this service.You can start any number of instance of this service.It will automatically get a random port.And this service will be invoked using Gateway url.
+     This is a boot micro service to deliver books and this service.**You can start any number of instance of this service**.It will automatically get a random port.And this service will be invoked using Gateway url.
      http://localhost:8080/store-service/book
      **Note** Port 8080 is of Gateway